-By 2019, many Dixoners broke new ground, deciding to walk even further up into the mountains, preparing gardens there.
+By 2019, families in Dixon Reef again broke new ground, deciding to walk even further up into the mountains, preparing gardens there.
 They did this despite the fact that apparently conditions for cultivation at the coast were good.
-They went inland into the higher regions, in groups of extended family members, to their nasara land, where their ancestors lived before the arrival of the missionaries.
+They went inland into the higher regions, in groups of extended family members, to their nasara land, where their ancestors had lived before the arrival of the missionaries.
 This meant that they had to accept a walk of, at times, more than a day and had to stay away from the coastal village for a couple of days or even weeks.
 At this time, they also built sleeping houses, formed small hamlets on their own land and started new garden plots, this time directly in front of their kitchen doors.
 They told me that there they could find excellent conditions for gardening practices: fertile and, as they put it, cold, moist soil and mild temperatures all year round.
-The advantage for them was that temperatures 'antap lo bus' (Bislama: up there in the bush) are cooler, rainfall comes at a higher frequency, and thus crops grow much better so that the gardens produce a greater yield.
+The advantage for them was that temperatures 'antap lo bus' (up there in the bush) are cooler, rainfall comes at a higher frequency, and thus crops grow much better so that the gardens produce a greater yield.
 Due to this, horticulturalists did not have to burn the ground before starting a new plot, but could simply cut the higher plants to make room for the new crops.
 This would certainly have made representatives of the NGOs happy, because they constantly promoted approaches with lower emissions.
-However, when I asked my gardening group why they would refrain from slash and burn, they said that in some locations it is not needed, and the whole endeavour once again became a matter of working with the ground and not forcing it (Chapter 4).
+However, when I asked my gardening group why they would refrain from slash and burn, they said that in some locations it is not needed, and the whole endeavour once again became a matter of working with the ground rather than forcing it (Chapter 4).

-Furthermore, my interlocutors continued to ignore the notion of working in only one location, investing their time for cultivation intensively at one garden plot.
+Many women and men continued to ignore the notion of working in only one location, investing their time for cultivation intensively at one garden plot.
 Instead of staying in one place to secure the main supply for difficult times, and further make sure that they spent less time on cultivation, people added even more garden plots in the mountains and extended their garden network further.
 In this manner, gardening time and gardening space was extended.
-At that time, I was becoming convinced that the members of the village would disperse and thus live again up in the mountains, leaving the village at the shores of the island behind.
-However, at the same time, they also started new home gardens and saw how they could plant extra crops.
-In 2019, some of the households had small home gardens and some were keeping these skills for another time, some had abandoned the idea, because they lacked a water supply, but still would pick it up when they saw it to be appropriate.
-In the village of Siviri, the interaction with the idea of the home gardens presented itself a little differently.
+At that time, I increasingly asked myself whether the members of the village would disperse and thus live again up in the mountains, leaving Dixon Reef at the shore behind.
+However, they started new home gardens in the village and started planting extra crops.
+In 2019, some of the households had small home gardens and some were keeping these skills for another time, some had abandoned the idea, because they lacked a water supply, but would pick it up when they considered it appropriate.
+In the village of Siviri, interaction with the idea of the home gardens presented itself a little differently.
 There, women expanded their own home gardens, with fruits, vegetables and yam, while their families drove to other parts of the islands, because they created new plots for planting banana and manioc there.
 Both strategies, installing new gardens and moving them, was followed in both communities.
-Moving plants and gardens meant for them also going forward and remaining prepared for any changes, while following their own paths of cultivation.
+Moving plants and gardens meant for them also going forward and remaining prepared for any changes, while following their own paths of cultivation and expanding their repertoires.